Pips Answer for Monday, September 8, 2025

 Since I only had three dominoes to work with—the 2-1, 2-2, and 1-4—it narrowed things down fast.
 I realized the 1-4 domino had to fit in that top spot because 4 is the only number greater than 2 available.
 That meant the 2-1 domino had to go at the bottom to satisfy the 'less than 2' rule with the 1.
 The 2-2 domino filled the middle perfectly, satisfying the 'equals' region where two adjacent spots had to match.

-Nyt Pips medium answer for 2025-09-08
+NYT Pips medium answer for 2025-09-08

-Answer for 2025-09-08
+Complete answer for 2025-09-08 (Medium)

 For the Medium puzzle by Heidi Erwin, the breakthrough was the 'equals' region for three spots in a row.
 I noticed a 'sum of 5' at the start and a long 'unequal' area.
 By looking at the dominoes like 5-4, 5-6, and 3-5, I saw that the number 5 was appearing a lot.